Bourbon Chocolate Chunk Cookies With Pecans

 • BAKING SODA Cookies need baking soda because it encourages these dense cookies to spread nicely, without flattening out too much.
 It raises the doughs pH, which slows the protein coagulation.
 This is important, because it gives the eggs more time to set, which creates a more evenly baked cookie.
 Notice how these cookies are thick, yet slightly higher in the middle.

-Line three cookie sheets with parchment paper or silpat mats.
+Line three sheet pans with parchment paper or silpat mats.
 I prefer the mats for cookies, but that’s just me.
 In a medium bowl, combine the flour, baking soda, and salt.
-In a stand mixer, combine the butter and coconut sugar.
-Beat the sugar and butter for about two minutes, until it looks fluffy and well combined.
+In a stand mixer, using the paddle attachment, combine the butter and coconut sugar.
+Beat the sugar and butter on medium-high speed for about two minutes, until it looks fluffy and well combined.
 Add the eggs and bourbon to the mixture and beat for another minute.
+Get ready, here come the bourbon chocolate chip cookies!

 Once the mixture is well mixed, turn the mixer off and add all of the flour mixture to the dough.
 Slowly turn the mixer back on and slowly mix it until the dough is just barely combined.
 There will be some flour visible and the dough will look like damp sand.
 Over mixing the cookie dough will create a flatter, floppier cookie.
 Add the nuts and cacao chunks and stir about five seconds, until they are just barely mixed in.